 Let me show you what I mean.
 Below is an example of two different search queries delivering two different snippets of text on Google SERPs.
 The first is a result of the query "no index no follow," and pulls in the original meta description:

 The second is a result of the query "noindex nofollow," and pulls in the first instance of these specific keywords coming up in the body of the blog post:

 While there's not much you can do to influence what text gets pulled in, you should continue to optimize your post for readability (see above).
 By creating reader-friendly content with natural keyword inclusion, you'll make it easier for Google to prove your post's relevancy in SERPs for you.

 5) Optimize your images.

-6) Don't use too many topic tags.
+6) Don't use too many similar topic tags.

 7) Use URL structures that help your visitors.

 This differentiation is baked into the HubSpot blogs' respective URL structures.
 If I decided to go to the Marketing section from this main page, I would be taken to the URL http://blog.hubspot.com/marketing.
 If we want to read the Sales section, all we have to do is change where it says "marketing" in the URL to "sales": http://blog.hubspot.com/sales.
 This URL structure helps me understand that "/marketing" and "/sales" are smaller sections within the larger blog.

 8) Link internally when possible.

 Inbound links to your content help show search engines the validity or relevancy of your content.
 The same goes for linking internally to other pages on your website.
-For instance, if you've written about a topic that's mentioned in your blog post on another blog post, ebook, or web page, it's a best practice to link to that page.
+If you've written about a topic that's mentioned in your blog post on another blog post, ebook, or web page, it's a best practice to link to that page.